 In summary, there is a logical engineering explanation for Rangiheuea's 1859 report to Hochstetter of easterly winds causing Tarata spring to erupt.
 The topography of the Tarata spring and its embankment enabled Venturi and Coandă effects to form during easterly winds.
 These wind conditions existed on the night of the 1886 Tarawera eruption.
-More importantly, similar effects are likely to have taken place during the 1886 Rotomahana basin eruption base surges; providing an explanation for otherwise unexplained surface water and watercourses around and below the three Terrace springs.
-Today, these contribute to a new topographic paradigm for the Rotomahana Basin, which confirms the location of the White Terraces.
+More importantly, similar effects are likely to have occurred during the 1886 Rotomahana basin eruption base surges; providing an explanation for otherwise unexplained surface water and watercourses around and below the three Terrace springs.
+Today, these effects contribute to the new topographic paradigm for the Rotomahana Basin: one which confirms the location of the White Terraces.